mtv37/BouabidVu2026/README.md

 ------------------
 ## Project Overview

-These scripts were custom-written by Mai-Anh Vu, except where indicated otherwise, to analyze the data [Bouabid & Vu et al. (2026) An anatomical hotspot for striatal dopamine-acetylcholine interactions during reward and movement](https://www.biorxiv.org/content/10.64898/2026.01.20.700614v1).
+These scripts were custom-written by Mai-Anh Vu, except where indicated otherwise, to analyze the data in [Bouabid & Vu et al. (2026) An anatomical hotspot for striatal dopamine-acetylcholine interactions during reward and movement](https://www.biorxiv.org/content/10.64898/2026.01.20.700614v1).

 The code included in this repository assumes data organization as detailed below in the Data Organization section.
 1. Preprocess: